webpack/webpack.js.org/src/content/guides/progressive-web-application.md

   - johnnyreilly
 ---

+T> This guide extends on code examples found in the [Output Management](/guides/output-management) guide.

+Progressive Web Applications (or PWAs) are web apps that deliver an app-like experience to users.
+There are many things that can contribute to that.
+Of these, the most significant is the ability for an app to be able to function when __offline__.
+PWAs can function without access to the internet.
+They achieve this through the use of a new web functionality called [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/).

+This section will focus on adding an offline experience to our app.
+We'll achieve this using a project called [Workbox](https://github.com/GoogleChrome/workbox) which provides tools that help make offline support easier to setup.

 https://github.com/webpack/webpack.js.org/issues/1145#issuecomment-346951250

-T> This guide extends on code examples found in the [Output Management](/guides/output-management) guide.

 If you've been following the guides, you should have a solid understanding of some of the webpack basics.
 Before we continue, let's look into setting up a development environment to make our lives a little easier.